-If you're one of the millions of Americans dealing with sinus problems, you know how miserable facial pain and clogged nasal passages can be.
-In their search for relief, many sinus sufferers have turned to nasal saline irrigation, a therapy that uses a salt and water solution to flush out the nasal passages.
+If you're one of the millions of Americans dealing with sinus problems, you know how uncomfortable facial pain and clogged nasal passages can be.
+In their search for relief, many have turned to nasal saline irrigation, a therapy that uses a saltwater solution to flush out the nasal passages.

-Although several methods of nasal irrigation exist, one of the most popular is the Neti pot -- a ceramic or plastic pot that looks like a cross between a small teapot and Aladdin's magic lamp.
-Although nasal irrigation using the Neti pot has been around for centuries, its use is on the rise in the U.S. The Neti pot originally comes from the Ayurvedic/yoga medical tradition.
+Although several methods of nasal irrigation exist, one of the most popular is the neti pot, a ceramic or plastic pot that looks like a cross between a small teapot and Aladdin's magic lamp.
+Although nasal irrigation using the neti pot has been around for centuries, its use is on the rise in the U.S. The neti pot originally comes from the Ayurvedic/yoga tradition.

 Does the Neti Pot Really Work?

-The basic explanation of how the Neti pot works is that it thins mucus and helps flush it out of the nasal passages.
+How does the neti pot work?
+At its most basic level, it thins mucus and helps flush it out of the nasal passages.

-A more biological explanation for how the Neti pot works has to do with tiny, hair-like structures called cilia that line the inside of the nasal and sinus cavities.
+A more biological explanation has to do with tiny, hair-like structures called cilia that line the inside of your nasal and sinus cavities.
 These cilia wave back and forth to push mucus either to the back of the throat where it can be swallowed, or to the nose to be blown out.
-Saline solution can help increase the speed and improve coordination of the cilia so that they may more effectively remove the allergens and other irritants that cause sinus problems.
+Saline solution can help increase the speed of the cilia and improve their coordination.
+This helps them better remove allergens and other irritants that cause sinus problems.

-Typically, to use the Neti pot or other nasal irrigation device, mix 3 teaspoons of iodide-free, preservative-free salt with 1 teaspoon of baking soda and store in a small clean container.
-Mix 1 teaspoon of this mixture in 8 ounces of distilled, sterile or previously boiled and cooled water.
+Mix 3 teaspoons of iodide- and preservative-free salt with 1 teaspoon of baking soda.
+Store in a small, clean container.
+When you’re ready to use the neti pot, mix 1 teaspoon of this mixture into 8 ounces of distilled, sterile, or boiled and cooled water.

-If you experience burning or stinging, cut the amounts of dry ingredients to make a weaker solution.
-For children, use a half-teaspoon with 4 ounces of water.
+For children, use a half-teaspoon of salt with 4 ounces of water.

-Once you've filled the Neti pot, tilt your head over the sink at about a 45-degree angle.
-Place the spout into your top nostril, and gently pour the saline solution into that nostril.
+Fill the neti pot with the saline solution.
+Tilt your head over a sink at about a 45-degree angle.
+Place the spout into your top nostril, and gently pour the solution into that nostril.

 How Often Do You Need to Use the Neti Pot?

-In studies, people suffering from daily sinus symptoms found relief from using the Neti pot or other nasal irrigation system daily.
-Three times a week was often enough once symptoms subsided.
+In studies, people with daily sinus symptoms got relief from using a neti pot or other nasal irrigation system daily.
+Three times a week was often enough once their symptoms eased.

 Research has found that the Neti pot is generally safe.
 A small number of regular users experience mild side effects, such as nasal irritation and stinging.
 Nosebleeds can also occur, but they are rare.
 Reducing the amount of salt in the solution, adjusting the frequency of Neti pot use, and changing the temperature of the water may help to reduce side effects.